sassoftware/restaf/doc.md

 *   Job failed(failed) - similar to the previous item but some services have chosen to return failed
 *   probably other completed states now or in later releases

 Most of the services that have a "state" end point recommend that you call the 'self' end point after the job completes to get the latest results from the job run. jobState and jobStateAll will make this additional call on 'self' if none of the jobs are still running.
 This saves you an additional call

 At this point your code has to decide how best to proceed given these states.

 ### To check the status of a single job use jobState method.

-    store.jobState( restafObject-for-job <,payload> <,maxTries > )
+    store.jobState( rafObject-for-job <,payload> <,maxTries > )

 Some services take a query parameter to support long polling - pass that information in the standard payload structure